DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL unguided - SAP HANA on Azure.md

 # SAP HANA on Azure hands-on lab unguided

-## Abstract and Learning Objectives
+## Abstract and learning objectives

 This Hands-on Lab guides you through implementation of a highly available SAP HANA deployment on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.
 After its completion, students should be able to: